Efficient Quantum Algorithms for Nonlinear Stochastic Dynamical Systems: The Fokker-Planck Equation

 \section{The Fokker-Planck Equation}

-The state of the stochastic process governed by \cref{eq: sde} can be characterized by the shape of its statistical distribution represented by the probability density function (PDF).
+The state of the stochastic process governed by (\ref{eq: sde}) can be characterized by the shape of its statistical distribution represented by the PDF.
 The evolution of the associated PDF is given by the FPE \cite{evans2012introduction,risken1996fokker},

-This linear partial differential equation is known as the Perron-Frobenius representation of \cref{eq: sde}.
+This linear partial differential equation is known as the Perron-Frobenius representation of (\ref{eq: sde}).
 Note that, assuming $\Omega$ is a bounded subset in $\mathbb{R}^d$, the independent variables for the FPE lie in the domain $(x,t) \in \Omega \times (0, T)$, $\rho(x,t)$ is the PDF, $\mu(x, t)$ is the SDE drift, and $D(x,t)$ is the diffusion tensor given by $D = \sigma \sigma^T / 2$.
 As a consequence of the assumption that $\sigma$ is a full rank matrix, $D$ must be symmetric positive definite.